Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe third card, placed to the right of the significator, represents Fire.
-It describes your motivations, creative energies, and the influence of passion.
-Four of Tomes (The R'lyeh Texts): A chance to rest and rejoice, having successfully resolved a matter of great import.
+Click for DetailsThe card at the bottom of the circle represents something you did to bring the situation about.
+Four of Rods (Completion): A chance to rest and rejoice, having successfully resolved a matter of great import.
 The initial success of a business venture or creative project.
 The blossoming of a friendship or romantic relationship.
 Conclusions drawn based on hard won experience.
 Spiritual, material, or emotional rewards for diligent effort.
 May suggest marriage, childbirth, or a victory celebration.